 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) does not provide employment outlook or salary information for community services workers, although it does provide data for social and human service assistants as well as social workers.
-Between 2014 and 2024, the BLS expected human service assistants to see employment opportunities increase by 11%, while social workers were expected to see 12% growth.
+Between 2018 and 2028, the BLS expected human service assistants to see employment opportunities increase much faster than the average through 2028.

-In its May 2015 salary report, the BLS stated that social and human services assistants earned an average of $33,190.
-Social worker average salaries were broken out by subspecialty, with healthcare social workers earning an average of $54,020, and child, school and family social workers earning an average of $46,610.
-In comparison, mental health and substance abuse social workers earned an average of $47,190.
+In its May 2018 salary report, the BLS stated that social worker average salaries were broken out by subspecialty, with healthcare social workers earning an average of $56,200, and child, school and family social workers earning an average of $46,270.
+In comparison, mental health and substance abuse social workers earned an average of $44,840.

 Community services workers meet the needs of a community by providing a variety of support services.
 Because they work in areas such as psychology, rehabilitation, and social work, a bachelor's degree may be required.
 Salary varies and job growth in this field is higher than average.